GitHangar/pardus-flatpak-gui/README.md

 ## Licensing

 Licensed under GPLv3.
-See COPYING file for license.
+See COPYING file for the license.